 - 1. Election of Valley Conference Board Officers - a.
 The Commissioner, General Manager, Treasurer and Secretary/Historian may be nominated from the floor at the time that office is to be elected.
-Each position shall then be elected by majority vote of the Track and Field's (Conference) Board of Directors. - The VYC Executive board shall appoint the position of Recording Secretary. - b.
-The Commissioner shall appoint one member of the Conference Board to Chair an Elections Nominating Committee. - c.
-The Nominating Committee shall poll members for willing and qualified members for Officers listed above. - 1.
+Each position shall then be elected by majority vote of the Track and Field's (Conference) Board of Directors. - 1.
+The VYC Executive board shall appoint the position of Recording Secretary. - b.
+The Commissioner shall appoint one member of the Conference Board to Chair an Élections Nominating Committee. - The Nominating Committee shall poll members for willing and qualified members for Officers listed above. - 1.
 A willing and qualified individual must be a member of the Conference Board or serve as an Officer on his/her individual club board for a period of one year. - d.
 The office of Commissioner demands neutrality and as such, persons who desire to serve in this office must be unaffiliated with any other Track and Field Club that is a part of the Valley Youth Conference.
-A person who holds the position of General Manager is not required to be unaffiliated with a Valley Youth Conference Track and Field Club, however, if such person is to assume the office of Commissioner, he or she must first disassociate from the VYC Track and Field Club that he or she is a part of. - e.
+A person who holds the position of General Manager is not required to be unaffiliated with a Valley Youth Conference Track and Field Club, however, if such person is to assume the office of Commissioner, he or she must first disassociate from the VYC Track and Field Club that he or she is a part of. - 1.
+In a situation where there is no neutral person as describe in the above section (d), the VYC BOD may relax rule (IX.C.1.d.) to allow an affiliated person to serve as Commissioner.
+This action will take a two thirds (2/3) majority vote by the VYC BOD.
+A Commissioner elected under this relax rule can only serve a one year term and will need to be re-elected in the subsequent year. - e.
 An election for any of the above positions shall be held at the meeting of the Conference in October. - f.
-The voting parties shall be the Conference Board (Club Representatives, up to two per club), plus the director whose office is being voted on.

-- g.
-An elected position shall be for the term of two calendar years beginning from the day elected - 2.
+The voting parties shall be the Conference Board (Club Representatives, up to two per club), plus the director whose office is being voted on. - g.
+An elected position shall be for the term of two calendar years beginning from the day elected. - 2.
 Duties of Valley Conference Board Officers - a.
 COMMISSIONER (President/CEO): The duties of this office are as follows: - 1.
 Preside over all meetings of the Conference Board; the General Manager shall preside in the absence of the Commissioner. - 2.
 Call special meetings when deemed necessary. - 3.
-Oversee the performance of all duties required of the other members of the Conference Board. - 4.
+Oversee the performance of all duties required of the other members of the Conference - 4.
 Appoint, with the approval of the Conference Board, all necessary League Presidents. - 5.
 Create Track & Field and Cross Country schedules for the upcoming seasons. - 6.
 Sits on the Executive Board of Directors of the Valley Youth Conference. - 7.
 Becomes familiar with all Rules and Bylaws of the Conference and Executive Boards. - 8.
 Other duties as required to operate a successful and fair Track and Field program. - b.
 General Manager (Vice President/COO): The duties of this office are as follows: - 1.
 Assumes the roles and duties of Commissioner when office is vacant or the Commissioner is absent. - 2.
 Works at direction of the Commissioner. - 3.
 Sits on the Executive Board of Directors of the Valley Youth Conference. - c.
 Recording Secretary (Executive Board Appointed): (This office is appointed by the Executive Board to maintain a longstanding running account of all records, minutes, rules and bylaws).